-IBM Spectrum Archive Enterprise Edition V1.2.5: Installation and Configuration Guide
+IBM Spectrum Archive Enterprise Edition V188.8.131.52: Installation and Configuration Guide

 A draft IBM Redbooks publication

 IBM Spectrum Archive EE can run any application that is designed for disk files on a physical tape media.
-IBM Spectrum Archive EE supports the IBM Linear Tape-Open (LTO) Ultrium 8, 7, 6, and 5 tape drives in IBM TS3310, TS3500, TS4300, and TS4500 tape libraries.
-In addition, IBM TS1155, TS1150, and TS1140 tape drives are supported in TS3500 and TS4500 tape library configurations.
+IBM Spectrum Archive EE supports the IBM Linear Tape-Open (LTO) Ultrium 9, 8, 7, 6, and 5 tape drives. and the IBM TS1160, TS1155, TS1150, and TS1140 tape drives.

 IBM Spectrum Archive EE can play a major role in reducing the cost of storage for data that does not need the access performance of primary disk.
 The use of IBM Spectrum Archive EE to replace disks with physical tape in tier 2 and tier 3 storage can improve data access over other storage solutions because it improves efficiency and streamlines management for files on tape.
 IBM Spectrum Archive EE simplifies the use of tape by making it transparent to the user and manageable by the administrator under a single infrastructure.